128technology/docs/docs/config_vrf_route_leaking.md

 ### Route Target
 The Route Target (RT) identifies one or more routers that may receive a set of routes carried by BGP.
 There should be an understanding between the routers what the RT represents.
 In the example below, we use the local AS number (65000 from the private AS number space), and append a logical value; 1 for `vrfA` and 2 for `vrfB`.
 This construction makes it fairly easy to understand.

-This architecture depends on an underlying MPLS transport network, so that traffic from different VRFs (with overlapping IP address space) can be tunneled through the network.
-The SSR does not have MPLS support.
-Instead of MPLS tunneling, the SSR will use SVR and the tenant concept to enable tunnel-free forwarding of VPN traffic.
+The RFC 4364 architecture for VPN route exchange via BGP depends on an underlying MPLS transport network, so that traffic from different VRFs (with overlapping IP address space) can be tunneled through the network.
+The SSR does not use MPLS for this purpose.
+Instead of MPLS tunneling, the SSR uses SVR and the tenant concept to enable tunnel-free forwarding of VPN traffic.
 The tenant identifies the VRF and provides functionality similar to the VPN label in the RFC 4364 architecture.

 ## Configuration